cockroachdb/docs/v22.1/sql-playground.md

 docs_area: develop
 ---

 This playground gives you an interactive SQL shell to a single-node CockroachDB cluster.
-The cluster is pre-loaded with a sample dataset, configured for CockroachDB's <a href="spatial-features.html" target="_blank">spatial</a> functionality, and set up with a DB Console user.
+The cluster is pre-loaded with a sample dataset, configured for CockroachDB's <a href="spatial-features.html" target="_blank" rel="noopener">spatial</a> functionality, and set up with a DB Console user.

 - To access the DB Console, click the **DB Console** tab and then login with the username `max` and the password `roach`.
-- For docs on our SQL dialect, see <a href="sql-statements.html" target="_blank">SQL Reference</a>.
+- For docs on our SQL dialect, see <a href="sql-statements.html" target="_blank" rel="noopener">SQL Reference</a>.
 - For a more guided experience, see [Learn CockroachDB SQL](../tutorials/learn-cockroachdb-sql-interactive.html).

 <div